 In this article, we've highlighted the 10 most popular theme parks in America, based on the TEA's report.
-Perhaps surprisingly, major chains Cedar Fair and Six Flags don't feature at all in a list that is dominated by Disney and Universal.
+Major chains Cedar Fair and Six Flags don't feature at all in a list that is dominated by Disney and Universal (perhaps unsurprisingly, given that most of their parks are seasonal).
 We've picked out the essential attractions that are not-to-be-missed at each park, and we'd love to hear your views.

 You can find full details of the attractions and restaurants at each park in our theme park guides section.